 Security with HR and payroll technologies

-It goes without saying that the human capital management (HCM) technology you use to manage your payroll and HR needs to be secure.
+It goes without saying that the human capital management (HCM) technology you use to manage your HR and payroll needs to be secure.
 After all, this is a technology that houses a lot of sensitive business and employee data, including Social Security numbers, birth dates, addresses, tax information, benefit details, healthcare documentation, financial information and more.

 - Meets the American Institute of Certified Public Accountants SOC1 Type II and AT101 SOC 2 Type II criteria for security, availability and confidentiality